 Search for an appointment through the provincial booking system.

 It’s normal to have questions about the vaccine.
 It’s important to have conversations with children and seek out reputable sources of information for answers.
-You and your child are also encouraged to talk to your health care provider or contact your local public health unit if you have questions about the vaccine.
+You and your child are also encouraged to talk to your health care provider, like your family doctor, or contact your local public health unit if you have questions about the vaccine.

 Yes.
-Health Canada has authorized the Pfizer-BioNTech vaccine for youth ages 12 to 17.
+Health Canada has authorized the Pfizer-BioNTech vaccine.
+Children 5 to 11 get the pediatric vaccine and children 12 and up get the standard vaccine.
 The vaccine is given in two doses.
-It is the same vaccine used in adults.
 As part of their rigorous scientific review process, they have determined that this vaccine:

 Health Canada oversight of COVID-19 vaccines does not stop at approval.
 Monitoring of vaccine safety and effectiveness will continue into the future.